Our Mission

 For every barrel of oil produced from a well, approximately 10-15 barrels of water come up with the oil, thus the name “produced” water.
 As a byproduct of oil and natural gas extraction this water has historically been disposed of via reuse in the oil fields, underground injection, evaporation, percolation, and deliveries for agricultural use.

 The possibility of water reuse has proven increasingly more important in light of California’s recent drought water supply shortages.
 Today’s technologies allow for responsible, economical ways to treat and reuse this valuable resource.
-In addition, both the State Water Resources Control Board and the Division of Oil, Gas & Geothermal Resources (DOGGR), now known as California Geologic Energy Management Division (CalGEM), have published resolutions encouraging water recycling and the beneficial reuse of oilfield produced water.
+In addition, the State Water Resources Control Board has published resolutions encouraging water recycling and the beneficial reuse of oilfield produced water.

 Valley Water operations are governed by the Central Valley Regional Water Quality Control Board, which has strict regulations in place to ensure produced water is aptly treated and meets standards set by permit requirements before use in other applications.